robric/k8s-svc-and-lb-testing/README.md

 ubuntu@vm1:~$
 ```

-The change is related to KUBE-SEP instantiation with DNAT happens to node:8080 address instead of pod:8080.
+The change is related to KUBE-SEP instantiation with DNAT happens to node:8080 address -which is actually the pod address in the case of hostnetwork-.
 This is business as usual.